Gunsberg explains Masked Singer shutdown - Shepparton News

 "It's done on a case-by-case basis and it's always accompanied by a COVIDSafe Plan."

-Chief health officer Brett Sutton said a number of staff had tested positive but insisted it did not necessarily mean there had been a breach of any guidelines.
+Chief health officer Brett Sutton said some crew had tested positive but insisted it did not necessarily mean there had been a breach of any guidelines.

 Gunsberg said the show's producers had been working "hand in glove" with the Department of Health and Human Services to prove production was safe.